How to Make Your Own Kombucha at Home

 Get the lowdown on exactly what kombucha is, why it's good for your health and how to make it at home (plus a list of everything you'll need to make it).

-Kombucha is making a splash as one of the hottest new health-promoting beverages.
-This fizzy probiotic fermented tea has quickly gone from niche to mainstream, showing up in grocery stores and on tap at healthy restaurants and trendy bars.
+Kombucha has made a splash as a health-promoting beverage in the last decade.
+This fizzy probiotic fermented tea has quickly gone from niche to mainstream, showing up in grocery stores and on tap at restaurants and trendy bars.
 But kombucha is an age-old drink that's easy to brew at home.
-Making your own kombucha is simple and only takes a few minutes of hands-on time.
-Best of all, homemade kombucha is much cheaper than store-bought!
-Here's all you need to know to make your own kombucha at home.
+Making kombucha is simple and only takes a few minutes of hands-on time.
+Best of all, the homemade brew is much cheaper than store-bought kombucha!
+Here's all you need to know to make kombucha at home.

 Get the full recipe: Homemade Kombucha